langmead-lab/monorail-external/README.md

 `pump_output/sample3_att0/`
 ....

 The `/path/to/pump/output` argument below references the path to the `<parent_directory>` above.
 This path *must* be on the same filesystem as the unifier's working directory (`path/to/working/directory` below).
 This is because the unifier script will hardlink the pump's output files into the expected directry hierarchy it needs to run.
+That said, the  `/path/to/pump/output` must not be a `parent` directory to the unifier's working directory, or else the unifier will exhibit undefined behavior.
+The two directories must be on the same filesystem but they should be kept separate as far as neither should be a subdirectory of the other.

 To run the Unifier: